PTz0uAH/fpc4all/README.md

 "Indeed it was a road-trip alike journey to build our favorite set of oldskool-craftsmen-dev-tools with our bare hands"

- FPC4ALL is an experimental repo to define the FPC4TERMUX blueprint (next-door-repo), meant for circular learning.. thus enhancing self-sustainability.. even on a non-high-end android device..
+ FPC4ALL (AARCH64) is an experimental repo to define the FPC4TERMUX blueprint (next-door-repo), meant for circular learning.. thus enhancing self-sustainability.. even on a non-high-end android device..
  Our repo contains combined trunk snapshots of FPC(rev.7ac4e38b) and LAZARUS(rev.aeca9749)..
- On Termux we are going to work the code to build FPC and our very own Lazarus IDE.. and while editing, use conditional define TMX to isolate our code from the rest..
+ On Termux we are going to work the code to build FPC and our very own Lazarus IDE.. and while editing the sources, try to make use of conditional define TMX to isolate our code from the rest..
+ (a simple "make -DTMX" would set the define i.e. if mainstream would implement our "cherries")

  Naturally we are also going to utilize on-device FPCUPDELUXE "termuxified" to make the process less elaborate.. so the Termux user can finally work with a recent developer edition of FPC and Lazarus.